Skip to content

 The disappearing messages feature even seems like a positive, a built-in layer of privacy that makes the app feel safer than platforms where posts or conversations don't disappear unless you decide to delete them.

-However, like most things, not all is as it appears.
+Like most things, not all is as it appears.
 If you're starting to notice things that don't feel right.
 Secretive behavior.
 Notifications disappearing before you can read them.
 Usernames and contacts you don't recognize.
 And sudden mood swings, your child doesn't want to talk about.
 It might be time to talk to them about what might be going on.
 [Click here to learn more about talking to your teen about Snap.]

 Sexual predators have utilized the Snapchat app and other social media platforms to target vulnerable children.
 Snapchat has proven to be a fertile hunting ground for pedophiles based on the lack of safety features that allow sexual predators to communicate with children.